mfrankz/palmer_penguins/README.md

 Anova(model4, type="III")
 summary(model4)
 ```
 The output here shows that there is a significant main effect of species and sex, and a species * sex interaction.
 You can use the emmeans() function to better understand the direction/magnitude of these effects.
+The plot can also help you determine the direction of effects.
 ```
 emmeans(model4, pairwise~species+sex)
 ```